HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 - 64 GB of free space in the /opt partition or where the /opt directory resides

 :::{tip}
-If you plan to use a Raspberry Pi for data collection, the **minimum** hardware requirements are a Raspberry Pi4b 8GB model and a physical SSD or NVMe for storage.
+If you plan to use a Raspberry Pi for data collection, the **minimum** hardware requirements are a Raspberry Pi 4 B 8GB model and a physical SSD or NVMe for storage.
 :::

 ### Supported Linux Distributions